dborncamp/ScienceSaturday/ScienceSaturday06/README.md

 ### Recipes

-We started with a base recipe, ----------, which was then modified one ingredient at a time to see how that affected the cookie.
+We started with a base recipe, [Nestle Toll House Chocolate Chip Cookies by Michael Chu](http://www.cookingforengineers.com/recipe/185/Nestle-Toll-House-Chocolate-Chip-Cookies), which was then modified one ingredient at a time to see how that affected the cookie.

 - All brown sugar
 - 1 egg, 1c. milk & extra flour